steveseguin/vdo.ninja/install.md

 https://github.com/steveseguin/vdo.ninja/blob/df6c147311b9e7d19659ddbb1799d6598f59aa0d/index.html#L644

+Also note: There are third-party providers offering TURN services, if you would like a managed third party provider, although they are often quite expensive.

+### Further customization of the website code

-A newly deployed code deployment should work without any changes to the index.html file.
-The code needs to be constantly kept up to date though, as after a few months it may become deprecated and stop working.
-This is the reality of deploying VDO.Ninja -- you will need to update it every few months for it to continue to function well.
-Keep this in mind when making changes to the VDO.Ninja source code, as heavy custom changes will make updating harder to do.
+A new deployment of VDO.Ninja should work without any changes to the index.html file, although you'll want to change it to support your own TURN server and perhaps branding.
+The VDO.Ninja code needs to be constantly kept up to date though; this is the reality of deploying VDO.Ninja -- you should update it every few months at the very least.
+As a result, keep this in mind when making changes to the VDO.Ninja source code, as heavy custom changes will make updating harder to do.
 The fewer the changes the better.

-My suggestion?
+My suggestion to extensive editing?
 Limit changes to images and perhaps the translation files (maybe add a new one); these are good starting points.
 If making changes to the main.css style sheet or index.html file, you should be mostly okay too, since these files are designed to be changed; I try to keep that in mind when updating the code at least.
 Making changes to other files though is strongly not recommend and in some cases discouraged.
 If you find a bug or need to make a change to other files, it might be best to make a Pull Request with the desired changes and hope it gets adopted into the main codebase.

 ### Internet-free deployments

 For those looking to deploy a completely Internet-free or fully-isolated hosting option, you'll need to deploy your own handshake server, and you may also need to deploy your own STUN/TURN service.
 STUN/TURN might not be needed on a Local Area Network, and TURN might not be needed at all if you have control over each participant connecting, but adding one isn't too hard and can help with firewall and mobile network issues.

 As of this writing, VDO.Ninja uses Google's public STUN servers, but most TURN-servers also offer optional STUN server functionality as well.
 Details on deploying a TURN server are mentioned previously in this article, so following those instructions should suffice if you wish to have a combined STUN/TURN service.

+#### Dealing with no SSL scenarios

 Internet-free deployments will also need to deal with private SSL certificates and any DNS secure context issues that may arise.
 VDO.Ninja relies on SSL for security, but if you can't figure out how to do private SSL issuance, these SSL restrictions can be somewhat disabled at the browser's command-line or for localhost via the Chrome://flags settings.
 VDO.Ninja may complain about the lack of security if you take this approach though, but you can edit out those lines of code which trigger those warnings as needed.
 You may still need to issue an SSL certificate, self-signed or what not, but with these flags enabled it doesn't at least need to be valid.